sderev/wslshot/README.md

 ## Features

 * Set a default source directory for screenshots.
-* Specify a custom source or destination directory per operation.
+* Designate a custom source or destination directory per operation.
     * Or automatically detect `/assets/images/` or other typical folders for this use case.
 * Fetch the most recent screenshot or specify a number of recent screenshots to fetch.
 * Control automatic staging of screenshots when copied to a git repository.